Advice for High-Risk Times in Student’s Life

 - Eating a meal before or during drinking

-- Abstaining when recovering, a choice or is the best practice for the individual (i.e. on medication)
+- Abstaining when recovering from an illness and is also the best for the individual that is on any medication

 - Drinking one drink per hour; maximum 3 for women and 4 for men for the entire evening